-- 1203.A Change from One Use Definition to Another.
-A landowner must obtain a zoning permit, and any development approvals as applicable, for a change of use if the two uses do not fall under the same definition in (e.g., a personal service use like a barber shop to a restaurant use like a coffee shop). - 1203.B Change within a Use Definition.
-A landowner will not need to obtain a zoning permit or development approval for a change of use if both uses fall under the same definition in (e.g., a retail sales use like a clothing store to a retail sales use like a home furnishings store).
-Other site development associated with the change of use may require a permit or approval (e.g., new or modified signage, outdoor lighting, parking, etc.).
+- 1203.A Change within a Use Definition.
+A landowner will not need to obtain a zoning permit or development approval for a change of use if both uses fall under the same use definition (e.g., a retail sales use like a clothing store to a retail sales use like a home furnishings store).
+Other site development associated with the change of use may require a permit or approval (e.g., new or modified signage, outdoor lighting, parking, etc.). - 1203.B Change from One Use Definition to Another.
+A landowner must obtain a zoning permit, and any development approvals as applicable, for a change of use if the two uses do not fall under the same use definition (e.g., a personal service use like a barber shop to a restaurant use like a coffee shop).